 Bienvenue en France was created for you.

-Bienvenue en France is a non-profit organization, actively supported by the French Ministry of Europe and Foreign Affairs.
+Bienvenue en France is a non-profit organization, for diplomats and their families based in Paris.
+It is actively supported by the French Ministry of Europe and Foreign Affairs.

 Our last outings

 Etiquette and the art of hosting à la française

 “Les petits plats dans les grands – Le Design au service de la table”.